 Again, signals may not be strong, but potential coverage increases.
 Europe, Asia, the Americas, and Oceania may all see openings on 15.

 Signal strength will imporve compared to 15, and worldwide openings are likely.
 This appears to be New Zealand’s best band.
 Seventeen will keep us busy.

-It looks like 30 will behave in its usual manner: worldwide openings with signals not quiet as strong as those on 20 or 40.
+It looks like 30m will behave in its usual manner: worldwide openings, with signals not quite as strong as those on 20 or 40.
 It’s a band we will watch 24/7.

 Predictions say signals should should pound into Europe, Asia, the Americas and Oceania.
-This will be a very important band for us — and for you, too.
+This will be a very important band for us — and you too.